nicholasjcamacho/nicholasjcamacho/README.md

 - 👋 Hi, I’m @nicholasjcamacho
-- 👀 I’m interested in sustainable development
+- 👀 I’m interested in sustainability, energy, and data
 - 🌱 I’m currently learning PostgreSQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data analysis projects
 - 📫 How to reach me nicholasjcamacho@gmail.com

 <!---